 The designation of the access routes has been strategically nominated by WSA to minimise disturbance to the local and regional road network and ensure access to the Airport Site does not compromise the safety of the local road network.
-WSA's assessment of the access routes to site from major arterial intersections indicates that the primary, secondary and tertiary travel routes for the Project packages of works is indicated in Table 22.
+WSA's assessment of the access routes to site from major arterial intersections indicates that the primary, secondary and tertiary travel routes for the Project packages of works are as per Table 20.